hyperledger/indy-hipe/text/0162-plugin-removal-helpers/README.md

 ### Reference
 [default-fee-handler-reference]: #default-fee-handler-reference

-The default fee handler is implemented in a new class ...
+The default fee handler will be a copy of [the sovtoken fee handler (FeesAuthorizer)](https://github.com/sovrin-foundation/token-plugin/blob/master/sovtokenfees/sovtokenfees/fees_authorizer.py#L26) with the validation disabled.

-**TODO**
+Any transaction handler consists of two parts: validation logic (static and dynamic) and business logic.

+For fee transactions, transaction validation will be performed on new transactions, but no validation will be performed during the catchup process.
+This is because the transaction is already on the ledger, so we know that validation was already performed and we don't need to do it again.
+By copying the handler and disabling validation, it will allow catchup but will not allow new transactions with fees.

+Business logic for fee related transactions will continue to be determined by the auth_rules and logic implemented in a plugin which defines a payment implementation.

 ### Drawbacks
 [default-fee-handler-drawbacks]: #default-fee-handler-drawbacks

 * Historically there were concerns about having payment functionality included in Hyperledger projects, but as distributed payments have become more mainstream, it now seems acceptable to include into Indy generic primitives related to payments.
-* The default fee handler will not perform the same validation on a historical transaction as was done in the removed plugin at the time that the transaction was originally completed.
-Therefore, it is most suitable for ledgers that do not make strong guarantees of historical validity, such as ledgers used for development and testing.
+* The default fee handler replays transactions without performing validation.
+This is fine for catching up validator nodes, but an audit of the ledger history would need to take into account the historical validation expected by any removed plugins.
-* If auth_rules with fees are defined, but no plugin is installed to process them, the rules will fall back to the default fee handler and authorization will be granted.
+* If auth_rules with fees are defined, but no plugin is installed to process them, the validation will fall back to the default fee handler which will ignore them and consequently grant authorization.
 This permissive behavior could be dangerous in some circumstances, and network administrators should ensure that auth_rules do not rely on fees when no plugin is installed to handle them.
 This is consistent with other Indy configuration options which are permissive by default to assist new users, but expected to be locked down for production use.
+* The existence of a default fee handler in Indy Node could in theory be exploited by an attacker, but we consider this a small risk for a distributed ledger as any attack would have to simultaneously succeed on a majority of validation nodes in order to change what gets written.

 ### Prior art
 [default-fee-handler-prior-art]: #default-fee-handler-prior-art